 It was Wreford-Brown's privileged background that allowed him to play football as an amateur without payment.
 And during a match against Scotland in 1898, the England captain gave an indication as to the depth of his pockets.

 After Fred Wheldon scored England’s first goal, Wreford-Brown reached into his knickerbockers, and handed the Aston Villa forward a gold sovereign.
 Then Steve Bloomer scored, and Wreford-Brown gave him the same reward.
-When Bloomer scored his second goal, and England’s third, Wreford-Brown gave the Derby hero another gold sovereign and remarked, ‘If you keep this up, Steve, I shall have to go for my handbag!’
+Bloomer handed his sovereign to the referee for safe-keeping.
+When Bloomer scored his second goal, and England’s third, Wreford-Brown gave the Derby hero another gold sovereign.
+Bloomer again handed it to the referee, who remarked, ‘If you keep this up, Steve, I shall have to go for my handbag!’

 This is an edited extract from The Victorian Football Miscellany, available now from all good book shops.